Pros and Cons of Living in Saudi Arabia

 What do expats in Saudi Arabia appreciate most about the local culture?

 "I loved the fact that these people had a lot of time for me, if I liked something they would give it to me and I was often treated like royalty a lot too as I was the only woman who worked amongst the men.
 I was treated with a lot of respect and also I found that these people were great hosts.
 The owner of my apartment building and I became good friends and he would often get his manservant to bring me up a plate of every dish he would serve down in his Ramadan tent over Ramadan just so I didn't miss out as I could not enter his enter tent because it was a male only event.
 But like a good host, I was given a lot of respect by the males in the Kingdom and I will never forget that.
-It was their kindness and appreciation for me as a westerner that made them do this and I was rather sad when I left because of this," explained one expat living in Al Khobar.
+It was their kindness and appreciation for me as a westerner that made them do this and I was rather sad when I left because of this," said one person in Al Khobar.

 SJB-Global is a top-rated financial advisory firm specializing in expat financial advice worldwide, offering retirement planning & tax-efficient solutions with a regressive fee model.
 Our clients benefit from their country’s most favorable tax environment by utilizing the efficient investment vehicles we offer.
 Our commitment to quality service is reflected in our stellar reviews, with over 300 testimonials boasting 95% five-star ratings.